 Apple has been quite secretive about this, and their partners are sworn to silence.
 We’re not sure what the deal is, but we’ll update it here once we do know.

 Apple has promised no in-app purchases or ads in their games.
 When you pay for the subscription, you get full access to all of their titles.
 Which sounds great, from a consumer perspective.

-But what this means for you is a lower ARPDAU, as you’ll won’t get those holiday spikes, in-app optimisation, and competitor ad premiums.
-This is probably why Apple is offering to pay for some of the development, as there’s a chance of you missing out on some top dollar by current monetisation strategies.
+But what this means for you is a lower ARPDAU, as you won’t get those holiday spikes, in-app optimization, and competitor ad premiums.
+This is probably why Apple is offering to pay for some of the development, as there’s a chance of you missing out on some top dollar by current monetization strategies.

 5. But if you’re a new developer, you may have a hard time convincing them

 At the moment, Apple has reached out to a handful of developers and studios to partner with.
 They’ll be options to open this up, but it looks like their benchmark will be pretty high.